AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ## Getting started

-Initialise the SubQuery Starter Project with `subql init` and then choose `Substrate` as the network family, `Astar` as the network and then select betwen a native Substrate, EVM or WASM based starter project.
+Initialise the SubQuery Starter Project with `subql init` and then choose `Substrate` as the network family, `Astar` as the network and then select between a native Substrate, EVM or WASM based starter project.

 ```bash
 ~$ subql init astar-demo